-In contemporary Indonesia, the above tension raises a crucial issue: the inadaptability and discontinuity of Sufi thoughts, including interpreting the Qur’an.
-Given the increasing impact of conservative Puritanism doctrine, Sufistic interpretations risk being considered irrelevant.(Bruinessen, 2013) Scholarly disregard for how Sufi ideas were included or transformed into modern interpretation aggravates the problem.
-The above raises a problem, namely the neglect of the study of how Sufi thoughts have repercussions, in the sense of a ripple effect, echo, reverberating, and interconnecting with the interpretation of the Qur’an that emerged in contemporary times in Indonesia.
-Although some academics have investigated the historical influence of Sufism in Indonesia, knowledge of how Sufistic readings of the Qur’an are changing in response to contemporary issues still needs to be improved.(Azra, 2004) This is what prompted the authors to write this article.
+In contemporary Indonesia, the above tension raises a crucial issue, the inadaptability and discontinuity of Sufi thoughts, including interpreting the Qur’an.
+Given the increasing impact of conservative Puritanism doctrine, Sufistic interpretations risk being considered irrelevant (Bruinessen, 2013).
+Scholarly disregard for how Sufi ideas were included or transformed into modern interpretation aggravates the problem.
+The above raises a problem, namely the neglect of the study of how Sufi thoughts have repercussions, in the sense of a ripple effect, echoing, reverberating, and interconnecting with the interpretation of the Qur’an that has emerged in contemporary times in Indonesia.
+Although some academics have investigated the historical influence of Sufism in Indonesia, knowledge of how Sufistic readings of the Qur’an are changing in response to contemporary issues still needs to be improved (Azra, 2004).
+This aspect is essentially what prompted the authors to write this research article.

 The basis of Sufism lies in the search for inner purity.
 One needs to directly encounter the divine.
 “Sufis seek to transcend the material world and achieve a state of union with God through practices such as poetry, music, and dance.
 This quest for spiritual enlightenment emphasizes love, compassion, and humility, values that are not only spiritually enriching but also socially transformative…a shared emphasis on inner transformation and non-violence… the Sufi pursuit of harmony and peace” (Harde, 2024).
 Sufism supports a life of simplicity, compassion, and mindfulness, which are needed for promoting and driving sustainable and inclusive development.

-Addressing this problem is crucial (1) to counteract extremism: Sufi readings of the Qur’an often stress the inner elements of religion, tolerance, and love, while literalist and puritanical readings can occasionally develop exclusivist or even extremist ideas.
-Religious authorities’ encouragement of a Sufi reading of the Qur’an promotes a more inclusive and peaceful picture of Islam, (2) to preserve religious diversity: Deeply ingrained, rich, and varied in Indonesia's cultural and spiritual heritage, Sufism is essential to Islamic thinking. and (3) to fully grasp the current dynamic relation of Indonesian Qur’anic exegesis and the Sufi philosophy in the future in the region.
+Addressing this problem is crucial (1) to counteract extremism Sufi readings of the Qur’an often stress the inner elements of religion, tolerance, and love, while literalist and puritanical readings can occasionally develop exclusivist or even extremist ideas.
+Religious authorities’ encouragement of a Sufi reading of the Qur’an promotes a more inclusive and peaceful picture of Islam, (2) to preserve religious diversity which is deeply ingrained, rich, and varied in Indonesia's cultural and spiritual heritage, Sufism is essential to Islamic thinking. and (3) to fully grasp the current dynamic relation of Indonesian Qur’anic exegesis and the Sufi philosophy in the future in the region is vital.

-This study aimed to answer the questions (1) What is the current state of Qur’anic interpretation to sustainable develop in contemporary Indonesia? and (2) To what extent are the repercussions of Sufi thoughts in the Qur’anic interpretations to sustainable develop in contemporary times in Indonesia?
+This study aimed to answer the following questions (1) What is the current state of Qur’anic interpretation to sustainable develop in contemporary Indonesia? and (2) To what extent are the repercussions of Sufi thoughts felt in the Qur’anic interpretations to sustainable development in contemporary times in Indonesia?
 To our knowledge, no specific study has been conducted to address this problem directly.
-However, there are the closest studies, such as Rifai’s “The Sufi Influence on the Qur’anic Interpretation” (Rifai, 2021: 1-15) which aims to assess the influence of Sufism on Qur’anic interpretation in Islamic history and concludes that the works of the Sufis contain some wrong concepts, but we cannot generally reject their positive contributions.
-However, it examines generally Sufi interpretation, even with a minimum of references.
-Another article is “Wajah Tafsir Sufistik di Indonesia” (Wahyudi & Wahyudin, 2021: 121-125), which concluded that the tafsīr of Sufis is unique and different from other forms of tafsīr because they interpret the Qur'an from two sides, outward-inward, and have mystical or supernatural nuances.
+However, there are some studies, such as Rifai’s “The Sufi Influence on the Qur’anic Interpretation” (Rifai, 2021: 1-15) which aims to assess the influence of Sufism on Qur’anic interpretation in Islamic history and concludes that the works of the Sufis contain some incorrect concepts, but we cannot generally reject their many positive contributions.
+However, it examines general Sufi interpretation, even with a minimum of references.
+Another article is “Wajah Tafsir Sufistik di Indonesia” (Wahyudi & Wahyudin, 2021: 121-125), which concluded that the tafsīr of Sufis is unique and different from other forms of tafsīr because they interpret the Qur'an from two vantage points, the outward-inward, and have mystical or supernatural nuances.
 Most Sufi figures in Indonesia use the Sufi naẓarī interpretation.